With your comfort in mind, the Musée du Louvre offers a host of services to guarantee a quality visit.

 Go ahead and touch

-The Tactile Gallery is the only place in the museum where visitors are encouraged to touch.
+The Touch Gallery is the only place in the museum where visitors are encouraged to touch.
 The gallery features plaster or resin casts of the original sculptures on display at the Louvre.

-In spring 2014, a new exhibition in the Tactile Gallery invites visitors to explore around twenty works on the theme of the representation of the body, from Apollo of Piombino through to French works from the 17th and 19th centuries.
+The current exhibition in the Touch Gallery invites visitors to explore around twenty works on the theme of the representation of the body, from Apollo of Piombino through to French works from the 17th and 19th centuries.
 The chosen sculptures, in relief or full-round, touch on a wide variety of subjects such as divine and heroic nudity, bathers, or the use of drapery both to conceal and highlight the body's curves...
-The selected works are of all sizes and use original materials like bronze, stone or earthenware.
+The selected works are of all sizes and use original materials like bronze, stone, or earthenware.

 For more information on special visits and workshops: louvre.fr/en/accessibility